Skip to content

 /run (creates run row) Immediately (next /history list call)

-Review wizard (updates rows) After /history sync on B (or B's next /history list)
+Review (the numbered picker, updates rows) After /history sync on B (or B's next /history list)

 /apply (sets applied=1) Immediately on B